MicrosoftDocs/cpp-docs/docs/cpp/rvalue-reference-declarator-amp-amp.md

 ## Perfect Forwarding

 Perfect forwarding reduces the need for overloaded functions and helps avoid the forwarding problem.
-The *forwarding problem* can occur when you write a generic function that takes references as its parameters and it passes (or *forwards*) these parameters to another function.
-For example, if the generic function takes a parameter of type `const T&`, then the called function cannot modify the value of that parameter.
-If the generic function takes a parameter of type `T&`, then the function cannot be called by using an rvalue (such as a temporary object or integer literal).
+The *forwarding problem* can occur when you write a generic function that takes references as its parameters.
+If it passes (or *forwards*) these parameters to another function, for example, if it takes a parameter of type `const T&`, then the called function can't modify the value of that parameter.
+If the generic function takes a parameter of type `T&`, then the function can't be called by using an rvalue (such as a temporary object or integer literal).

 Ordinarily, to solve this problem, you must provide overloaded versions of the generic function that take both `T&` and `const T&` for each of its parameters.
 As a result, the number of overloaded functions increases exponentially with the number of parameters.
-Rvalue references enable you to write one version of a function that accepts arbitrary arguments and forwards them to another function as if the other function had been called directly.
+Rvalue references enable you to write one version of a function that accepts arbitrary arguments.
+Then that function can forward them to another function as if the other function had been called directly.

 Consider the following example that declares four types, `W`, `X`, `Y`, and `Z`.
 The constructor for each type takes a different combination of **`const`** and non-**`const`** lvalue references as its parameters.